Whole Health For Life

 Curriculum, Handouts, and Videos

 There is a set curriculum for you to follow.
 The Introduction to Whole Health Facilitator slides are available here (NOTE: requires MS PowerPoint).
 The Introduction to Whole Health sessions do not substitute for New Patient Orientation, or vice versa.

-Order the first eight items from OPCC&CT at no cost by coordinting with your local VA health care facility.
+Order the first seven items at no cost by coordinating with the Publications Control Officer at your local VA health care facility.
 Note: Delivery of materials may take 2-3 weeks to arrive so plan on reproducing materials locally in the meantime as needed.

 - OPCC&CT Folder